dafny-lang/dafny/docs/DafnyRef/Types.md

 var f': (C, int, bool) -> real := F;  // not correct
 ```

-The arrow types themselves do not divide its parameters into ghost
+The arrow types themselves do not divide a function's parameters into ghost
 versus non-ghost.
 Instead, a function used as a first-class value is
 considered to be ghost if either the function or any of its arguments
 is ghost.
 The following example program illustrates: